 - the information in dispute

-- the parties' submissions including any further submissions received in response to the draft consideration
+- the parties' submissions-including any further submissions received in response to the draft consideration

-- the applicable law, and
+- the applicable law

 - any other information considered relevant.

-- New information can come to light at this late stage in the process or a party may put forward new arguments which may lead to the Ombudsman changing or varying their decision. - In rare circumstances, the Ombudsman delegate may be different on the final decision.
-In which case, they will need to consider the case on its merits and may come to a different conclusion. - The Ombudsman can take into account additional information or material that has arisen since the reviewable decision was originally made.
-For example, the Ombudsman may take into account the passage of time and consider whether disclosure of the information at issue is now contrary to the public interest.
+- New information can come to light at this late stage in the process or a party may put forward new arguments which may lead to the Ombudsman changing or varying their decision. - In rare circumstances, the Ombudsman's delegate may be different on the final decision.
+In which case, they will consider the case on its merits and may come to a different conclusion. - The Ombudsman can take into account additional information, or material, that has arisen since the reviewable decision was originally made.
+The Ombudsman may consider the passage of time and whether disclosure of the information at issue is now contrary to the public interest.

-28 Ibid s 82(3) and section 4.8 Review timeframes.
+26 Ibid s 82(3) and section 4.8 Review timeframes.